gottfried-github/ajv-errors-to-data-tree/readme.md

 demo: `mergePathsWithArrItems`

 ## Some of the keywords for the object type
-The errors for the `required`, `additionalProperty` and `propertyNames` keywords (among others) will have their `instancePath` set to the path of the instance that should(n't) contain the properties.
+The errors for the [`required`](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-validation-01#section-6.5.3), [`additionalProperties`](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-validation-01#section-6.5.6) and [`propertyNames`](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-validation-01#section-6.5.8) keywords (among others) will have their `instancePath` set to the path of the instance that should(n't) contain the properties.
 But `toTree` will attach these errors to the nodes, corresponding to the properties themselves.

 E.g., for errors:
 ```javascript